dgurudot/tg/terms.md

 4. Copy or adapt the Site's software, including but not limited to Flash, PHP, HTML, JavaScript, or other code.

 5. Use the Site in a manner inconsistent with any applicable laws or regulations.

+In addition to other prohibitions as set forth in the Terms of Service, you are prohibited from using the site or its content: (a) for any unlawful purpose; (b) to solicit others to perform or participate in any unlawful acts; (c) to violate any international, federal, provincial or state regulations, rules, laws, or local ordinances; (d) to infringe upon or violate our intellectual property rights or the intellectual property rights of others; (e) to harass, abuse, insult, harm, defame, slander, disparage, intimidate, or discriminate based on gender, sexual orientation, religion, ethnicity, race, age, national origin, or disability; (f) to submit false or misleading information; (g) to upload or transmit viruses or any other type of malicious code that will or may be used in any way that will affect the functionality or operation of the Service or of any related website, other websites, or the Internet; (h) to collect or track the personal information of others; (i) to spam, phish, pharm, pretext, spider, crawl, or scrape; (j) for any obscene or immoral purpose; or (k) to interfere with or circumvent the security features of the Service or any related website, other websites, or the Internet; (l) forge headers or otherwise manipulate identifiers in order to disguise the origin of any information transmitted through the Services; (m) “frame” or “mirror” any part of the Services, without our prior written authorization or use meta tags or code or other devices containing any reference to us in order to direct any person to any other service or Web site for any purpose; (n) modify, adapt, translate, reverse engineer, decipher, decompile, separate, or otherwise disassemble any portion of the Services or any software used on or for the Services; or (o) to interfere with or circumvent the security features of the Services.
+We reserve the right to terminate your use of the Service or any related website for violating any of the prohibited uses.

 **10. USER GENERATED CONTRIBUTIONS**